General Event Rules

 Clubs can register as many relay teams as they wish.

-Each team registration must include individual team member’s 400m or 500m times (see section 7 for distances per skater group), individual skater names and helmet covers.
+Each team registration must include individual team member’s 400m or 500m times (see section 7 for distances per skater group), individual skater names and Speed Skating Canada (SSC) number.

 Primarily intended as an event for OSSA affiliated clubs; teams from clubs from outside the province will be accepted at the organizers discretion up to the maximum number of relay teams permitted (no ballooning of the number of teams), providing those teams are from clubs in good standing with their respective speed skating associations.